catshadow84/shopping-list-manager/README.md

 # 🛒 Shopping List Manager (GUI)

 A simple **GUI-based Shopping List Manager** built with Python.
-This application allows users to add, remove, and save shopping lists with an intuitive graphical interface.
+This application allows users to add and remove with an intuitive graphical interface.

 ## ✨ Features
 ✅ User-friendly GUI for managing shopping lists